Civic Museum launches new operating model

 Civic Museum of Regina

-It was donated to the museum in 1996.
+The stained glass window was donated to the museum by the church in 1995.